NokuDevelopment/ASCII-Converter/README.md

 V1.01: Original ASCII Converter program.

+V1.02: ASCII Converter using loops instead of a button, and a new UI.

 V2.01: ASCII Converter with basic comparison program.

 V2.02: Contains changes to the comparison program, including the use of a loop as opposed to a button, better filtering methods, clean exit, and UI tweaks.